LexieData/LexieData.GitHub.io/capstone_project.md

 # Topping the Charts: A Billboard Artist Analysis

 ## Introduction
 Music has been a big part of my life.
 I have two college degrees in music and my parents work for BMI.
-Also, losing the heavy metal icon Ozzy Osbourne last week has inspired me to create a music capstone project for my studies.
-I am looking at the top Billboard charted songs throughout the years and I'm hoping to see Ozzy or Black Sabbath in there somewhere!
+Also, losing the heavy metal icon Ozzy Osbourne last week has inspired me to create a music capstone project for my data analytics studies.
+I am looking at the top songs on the Billboard Chart throughout the years and I'm hoping to see Ozzy or Black Sabbath in there somewhere!
 Let's dive deeper.

 What I learned from this project was:
   1.